Writing

 Tools are procedural memory: store each tool's description as an embedding, then retrieve only the few that match the task instead of sending every schema to the model.
 The catalog can grow without bloating the prompt.

 The retrieval is the same <=> nearest-neighbor search you already run for knowledge; only the rows differ.
 A catalog of two hundred tools costs the model nothing if the agent loads the three it needs, and the model reasons better when it is not handed a wall of schemas it will never call.
+This only pays off past a few dozen tools, though.
+Under roughly thirty, send them all: retrieval adds latency and a failure mode for no real benefit.

 One database, not three